 As a foreigner, you will need to bring your passport with you to acquire these tickets.
 I will discuss how to get to El Monumental Stadium in this post, for those wanting this option or to go for a stadium tour of River Plate.

 How To Get Tickets For Boca Juniors vs River Plate (The Superclasico!)

 If you want the best of both worlds and you want to see River Plate go head to head with Boca Juniors, then forget the above method… the local derby is a whole different ball game and you must go with a tour agency.

 Step forward Tangol, after looking at all of the options that they sent me when I first enquired; I decided to splash my travel fund cash, paying 12,000 Argentine pesos for what I felt was pretty much the best seat in the ground for a last-minute tourist!

-This an extra reminder that Tangol are no longer the go-to guys for Boca vs River tickets and also to not buy into anyone’s bullshit who lurks outside either of the clubs’ grounds, saying they can get you cheap superclasico tickets.
+This an extra reminder that Tangol is no longer the go-to guy for Boca vs River tickets and also to not buy into anyone’s bullshit who lurks outside either of the clubs’ grounds, saying they can get you cheap Superclasico tickets.

 They are probably lying and your starry-eyed traveller’s dream will turn into one of those “holidays from hell” tv shows.

 In 2018, the Boca fans took umbrage to the illegal resales considering the fact that they were die-hard Boca fans, waiting excitedly in the wings while fairweather fans (or tourists like myself wanting that sweet sport bucket list tick) were being prioritised over their unbridled loyalty.

 Local authorities did their job and cancelled this option.